Pontus Jansson: 2018 FIFA World Cup

-On 15 May 2018, Jansson was named in Sweden's final 23 man squad for the 2018 FIFA World Cup.
+On 15 May 2018, Jansson was named in Sweden's final 23-man squad for the 2018 FIFA World Cup.
 On 18 June, Jansson was named in the starting lineup ahead of Manchester United's Victor Lindelöf for Sweden's opening game of Group F in a 1–0 win against South Korea.
-Sweden reached the World Cup Quarter-Finals of the tournament after beating Switzerland in the last 16, however England knocked out Sweden in a 2–0 win on 7 July 2018, the match also saw Jansson play in an unfamiliar striker's role, with Jansson brought on as a second half substitute to try score a goal with Sweden trailing at the time.
+Sweden reached the World Cup Quarter-Finals of the tournament after beating Switzerland in the last 16, however England knocked out Sweden in a 2–0 win on 7 July 2018, the match also saw Jansson play in an unfamiliar striker's role, with Jansson brought on as a second-half substitute to try score a goal with Sweden trailing at the time.

 Later career, Euro 2020, and retirement

 On 6 September 2018, Jansson was once again named Sweden captain in a 2–0 defeat against Austria.
 Jansson was included in Sweden's 26-man squad for UEFA Euro 2020, and served as a backup behind Victor Lindelöf, Marcus Danielson, and Filip Helander as Sweden reached the round of 16 before being eliminated by Ukraine.

-On 11 August 2021, Jansson announced his retirement from international football.
+On 11 August 2021, Jansson announced his retirement from international football at the age of 30.
 He won a total of 27 caps for the Sweden national team between 2012 and 2021.

 Personal life

-Whilst at Leeds, Jansson has had a famous chant made for him, the song is called 'Pontus Jansson's Magic, He Wears A Magic Hat'.
-The song is a crowd terrace version of the song My Old Man's a Dustman originally performed by Lonnie Donegan.
-On 25 July 2017, Jansson married his fiancé Åsa Thornell and Jansson revealed on his Instagram that at their wedding reception they had a band sing a Swedish version of 'Pontus Jansson's Magic Hat' song.
-Leeds' fans also used to sing another Jansson chant, to the tune of Last Christmas by Wham!: "Last Christmas, I gave you my heart… This year, to save me from tears, I’ll give it to Pontus Jansson".
+While at Leeds, Jansson had a popular chant made for him, that begins "Pontus Jansson's magic, he wears a magic hat".
+The song is a crowd terrace version of the song "My Old Man's a Dustman" originally performed by Lonnie Donegan.
+On 25 July 2017, Jansson married his fiancée Åsa Thornell and revealed on his Instagram that at their wedding reception they had a band sing a Swedish version of the "magic hat" song.
+Leeds' fans also used to sing another Jansson chant, to the tune of "Last Christmas" by Wham!: "Last Christmas, I gave you my heart … This year, to save me from tears, I'll give it to Pontus Jansson".

 Jansson's agent is former Swedish international and ex-Blackburn Rovers striker Martin Dahlin.

-In August 2019, Jansson featured in Leeds United documentary 'Take Us Home' documenting the 2018–19 season on Amazon Prime, featuring in episodes, the documentary was narrated by Academy Award winning actor and Leeds United fan Russell Crowe.
+In August 2019, Jansson featured in Leeds United documentary Take Us Home documenting the 2018–19 season on Amazon Prime; the documentary was narrated by Academy Award winning actor and Leeds United fan Russell Crowe.